 While The Hatchet is more of a survival and a coming of age tale than a “pure” hunting book, it’s still a fascinating story of a boy using his wits and his hatchet to survive for weeks alone in the remote Canadian wilderness.
-Written from the perspective of a young adult, The Hatchet is also written for younger readers, making it another great novel for boys and girls who love hunting and the outdoors.
+Written from the perspective of a young adult, The Hatchet is also written for younger readers, making it another great novel for a young hunter (both boys and girls) who loves hunting and the outdoors.

 “How To” Hunting Books

 The Complete Guide to Hunting, Butchering, and Cooking Wild Game: Volume 1: Big Game and Volume 2: Small Game and Fowl by Steven Rinella